Strategy and Policy – the Jerusalem Institute at Your Service

 In order to provide optimal solutions to these challenges, authorities should formulate and uniformly implement comprehensive, applicable, and consistent policies and strategies.
 Such work includes formulating an encompassing vision and goals, strategic planning, building budgets, forging partnerships, and creating plans of action.
 Partnering with external parties that are strategy and policy consultants makes it easier for public bodies to perform their work.

-Why the Jerusalem Institute?
+Why choose the Jerusalem Institute?

 Research-based policy recommendations form the core of the Jerusalem Institute’s activities.
 The Institute specializes in strategic consulting for the public sector, which has developed over 40 years through planning, strategy work, and writing policy documents.
 The Institute prides itself on its reputation as a reliable, professional, and research-based body that is an address for municipal and political decision-makers.
 The Institute is a non-profit organization, driven by its goal of acting for the common good.